utwente/living-textbook/docs/docker.md

 ## Development

 The development image is a base image which does not contain the code and dependencies, making it suitable for local development.
-It will mount you local installation folder directly into the containers, so any changes made in the sources will directly be reflected in the container.
+It will mount your local installation folder directly into the containers, so any changes made in the sources will directly be reflected in the container, without having to build again.

 > Note: When using Windows as OS, make sure to clone the sources on the WSL disk you're also using docker with.
 If you
 > do not do this, the volume bind will be slow and most probably unworkable!